sxyu/nerfvis/README.md

 To add cameras (also used for scaling scene, initializing camera etc), use `add_camera_frustum(focal_length=.., image_width=.., image_height=.., z=..,  r=.., t=..)`

+## Viewer Controls

+- Left click and drag to orbit
+- Right click and drag, or CTRL+left click and drag to pan
+- Mouse wheel, middle click and drag, or ALT+left click and drag to zoom; alternatively use =/SHIFT+=
+- Number keys 1-6 to change coordinate systems: Z up/down Y up/down X up/down resp.

 ## Source of pre-compiled binaries